I Was a Girl Guide for the Reds (Part IV) W-I-P

 Premier Khrushchev certainly took a long time getting here!
 We first had to stand and watch a grand parade of soldiers and sailors in their uniforms, and factory workers wearing Soviet overalls, followed by some clowns and circus acrobats, tumbling over each other and turning cartwheels in the street, while Soviet jet planes roared overhead.

 Then some musicians: an army band, then a few violinists from the Bolshoi Ballet, with dancers leaping behind.
 And then a long line of negroes in bright red bandmaster tunics and shakos, playing accordions and glockenspiels and many banjos.
-They would play “Oh Dem Golden Slippers” and spin around in the street, just like the Mummers in Philadelphia do, only of course they were actual negroes, not just Pennsylvania Dutch people in blackface.
+They would play “Oh Dem Golden Slippers” and spin around in the street, just like the Mummers in Philadelphia do, only of course these were actual negroes, not just Pennsylvania Dutch people in blackface.

 “Where did they get so many musicians of color?” asked one of my schoolmates.